maggu2810/maggu2810.github.io/docs/mobile-devices/oneplus_6_6t.md

 * try Arch Linux ARM
   * [Instructions Sonny](https://gitlab.gnome.org/sonny/op6/-/blob/main/instructions.txt)
 * test fedora minimal rootfs image using kernel from postmarketos or ALARM
-  * as it seems (see "Fedora Mobility" Matrix chat) Fedora userspace gets started the following could make sense to modify the rootfs so `init` is a simple script that:
+  * as it seems (see "Fedora Mobility" Matrix chat) Fedora userspace gets started it could make sense to modify the rootfs so `init` is a simple script that:
     * starts wpa_supplication with a configuration for the home WiFi (so it connects automatically to it)
     * starts an ssh daemon
   * enhance fedora rootfs image